patricklafrance/shelby/README.md

 ##### Edit extender

 The edit extender give you the ability to create a transaction for a single observable or a set of observables.
-The transaction provided the ability to commit or rollback the changes on the observables.
+The transaction can then be commit or rollback.
+If the transaction is commit the changes are push to the observables, otherwise they are rejected.

 If you have the following model that has been extended by Shelby